 The Sea of Cortez

 Huatulco is a destination on the Pacific coast in the state of Oaxaca.
 It is made up of a string of lovely bays, several of which are pristine and completely undeveloped, making for excellent snorkeling.
-The easiest spot to snorkel at is La Entrega bay, where you can just swim along the rocky side of the bay to see lots of sea life, but you can also take a boat excursion out and explore some of the virgin beaches that are surrounded by Huatulco National Park.
-One good option is Cacaluta Bay, which has a long expanse of beautiful pristine beach, and is only accessible by boat.
+The easiest spot to snorkel is La Entrega, where you can just swim along the rocky side of the bay to see lots of sea life.
+You can also take a boat excursion out and explore some of the virgin beaches that are surrounded by Huatulco National Park.
+One good option is Cacaluta Bay, which has a long expanse of beautiful pristine beach and is only accessible by boat.